ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 }
 ```

-Each of these mutations is executed serially one by one whereas their child selection sets are executed possibly in parallel since only the top-level mutation fields are allowed to have side-effects in GraphQL.
+Each of these mutations is executed serially one by one whereas their child selection sets are executed possibly in parallel since only top-level mutation fields (those directly under `mutation`) are allowed to cause side-effects in GraphQL.

 # Usage